 Day 9: Poprad - Low Tatras (Tale/Myto pod Dumbierom)

 Highlights: Low Tatras, historic mining area in the Ore Mountains, historic railroad with wooden railsToday we leave the region of the low Tatras today and head up the Hron River valley.
 We pass through Cierny Balog, home to the historic steam railway museum.
 At one time this valley hosted the longest railroad with wooden rails in Europe at 132 km.
-We continue south to the town of Látky for our last night in Slovakia.
-Daily Mileage: 60 km (37 miles)
+We continue south to the small village of Biele Vody for our last night in Slovakia.
+Daily Mileage: approx. 60 km (37 miles)

 Day 12: Bicycle Balassagyarmat to Budapest, Hungary